Malcolm & Marie

 Malcolm & Marie is a 2021 American black-and-white romantic drama film written, co-produced and directed by Sam Levinson.
 The film stars Zendaya and John David Washington (who both also served as producers, alongside American musician Kid Cudi) and follows a writer-director and his girlfriend whose relationship is tested on the night of his latest film's premiere when revelations about themselves surface.
-The project was the first Hollywood feature to be entirely written, financed, and produced during the COVID-19 pandemic, with filming taking place in secret in June and July 2020.
+The project was the first Hollywood feature to be entirely written, financed, and produced during the COVID-19 lockdowns, with filming taking place in secret in June and July 2020.

 Malcolm & Marie received a limited release on January 29, 2021, before being released digitally on February 5, 2021, by Netflix.
 The film received mixed reviews from critics, with many praising Zendaya and Washington's performances and chemistry and Levinson's direction, but criticizing his screenplay.
+The film also received some criticism for the twelve-year age difference between the two actors portraying the protagonist characters.
 For her performance, Zendaya was nominated for Best Actress at the 26th Critics' Choice Awards.

 Plot

-Writer-director Malcolm Elliott (John David Washington) returns home from his film premiere with his girlfriend Marie Jones (Zendaya).
+Writer-director Malcolm Elliott returns home from his film premiere with his girlfriend, Marie Jones.
 Malcolm eagerly anticipates the critical reviews following the emotional audience response from the screening.
 When he notices Marie looking displeased, he urges her to tell him what is bothering her.
 Initially reluctant to start a fight in the middle of the night, she tells him that she is upset that she was not thanked or acknowledged in his speech at the premiere.

-Marie believes that she is the basis of his film, a drama about a struggling black female drug addict named Imani, as she herself was a drug addict when they met.
+Marie believes that she is the basis of his film; a drama about a struggling, black, female drug addict, named Imani, as she herself was a drug addict when they met.
 Malcolm dismisses her accusations, claiming that Imani is not based on her and is an amalgamation of different people.
 Marie insists that he would not have authentically portrayed Imani's struggles with drug abuse and addiction if they were not together.
 Malcolm believes that Marie is overreacting, claiming that, because she quit acting years ago, she is jealous of the actress who played Imani and that she is projecting her personal problems on him and his film.
-Marie affirms her position on his lack of acknowledgment and calls his talents "mediocre".
+Marie affirms her position on his lack of acknowledgment and calls his talents "mediocre."
 While Marie is taking a bath, Malcolm describes to her the different women he had relationships with, who inspired the character of Imani, stating that only Imani's feelings of hopelessness were based on Marie.
 After drying herself from the bath, she responds by playing Dionne Warwick's song "Get Rid of Him" on her phone, while the two are sitting silently outside.